 Anti-corruption policy

-The main political parties agree on the desirability of fostering a market economy but there are differences of opinion when it comes to the precise nature of the market economy.
-The incumbent center-right parties prefer “pure” market economic principles.
-The former left-leaning governing coalition insist on a socially-oriented market model, without providing detailed characteristics, and have slowly interfered in the free market.
-The current consensus is focused on a few issues usually related to EU priorities, such as the need for fiscal consolidation and a balanced budget.
-However, a number of independent institutions could still prevent any attempts to erode basic market principles.
-These institutions include the debt-brake law, the Council for Budgetary Responsibility, the Slovak National Bank, and Slovakia’s membership of the eurozone.
+The mainstream political parties agree on the desirability of fostering a market economy, but differences of opinion arise when it comes to the precise nature of the market economy.
+Given increasing populist tendencies, it seems likely that a socially oriented market model will prevail, although the specific details of this model remain ambiguous.
+The OĽaNO-led government’s intervention in the market during the recent energy crisis exemplifies this trend.
+As a result, the previous consensus has weakened, especially on issues related to EU priorities (e.g., the need for fiscal consolidation and a balanced budget).
+However, a number of independent institutions could still prevent attempts to erode basic market principles.
+These institutions include the debt-brake law, the Council for Budgetary Responsibility, the Slovak National Bank and Slovakia’s membership in the eurozone.

 Consensus on goals

 For a long period, there were no anti-democratic veto players in Slovakia.
-During the review period, the influence of extremist political forces persisted in public discourse, and the right-wing populist and extremist party Kotleba-ĽSNS again gained seats in parliament with 8% of the vote (20,000 more votes than in 2016).
-However, support for anti-democratic actors may decline given the internal split of the party leadership (January 2021) and a court verdict on Kotleba, who was found guilty of supporting and propagating movements which oppress fundamental human rights.
-His party remains rather isolated in the parliament.
+During the review period, the influence of extremist political forces persisted in public discourse.
+The right-wing populist, extremist party Kotleba-ĽSNS gained seats in parliament after winning 8% of the vote (20,000 more votes than in 2016).
+However, the party has split, and Kotleba was found guilty of supporting and propagating movements that oppress fundamental human rights.
+Consequently, in April 2022, Kotleba lost his seat in parliament.
+Following the split within his party’s leadership in January 2021, a new party called Republika was formed, displaying somewhat less radical-right attitudes.
+The new party has since gained public support.
+Even though these far-right parties received limited support in the 2022 regional and municipal elections, many observers believe Republika could end up in a ruling coalition after the next general election given the party’s increasing popularity.

 Anti-democratic actors